GabrielSlima/blog/articles/clean-code-error-handling.md

     <h3>Prefer exceptions over error codes</h3>
     <p>
         I already said <a href="/post.html?id=7" target="blank">here</a> that our functions should be small and do only one thing.
-If the functions is handling errors and also have expressions within the try statement that is not function calls, it's doing more than one thing actually...
+If the functions is handling errors and also have expressions within the try statement that is not function calls, it's definitely doing more than one thing...
     </p>
     <p>
         Error codes forces the caller to deals with the returned code immediately and leads to nested structures, which is not good...